 Top ATL Spring Break Options

-With a wide variety of activities, places to visit, and cuisines to try, there are many ways to spend your spring break safely in and around Atlanta.
+With a wide variety of activities, places to visit, and cuisines to try, there are many ways to spend your spring break in and around Atlanta.
+Visitors can find affordable attractions, delicious Southern cuisine and lots of outdoor activities.
+According to the Georgia Government website, there are currently no travel restrictions to or from Georgia; however, information on travel and safety guidelines can be found here.

 With the busiest hub on the planet, Atlanta Hartsfield-Jackson International Airport currently has flights from almost every part of the country, with a list of airlines that continues to grow.
 Primarily a Delta hub, you can find flights from the west coast during spring break months for under $175 roundtrip on the Atlanta-based airline.
 Low-cost carriers are currently offering flights for under $150 from cities like Los Angeles.
 If you’re hoping for more space on whatever flight you choose, make sure to check the airline’s Covid safety guidelines to see if they are still offering distanced seating on your flight.